decentraland/documentation-cn/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 {% endraw %}

-The function requires that you specify an Ethereum wallet address to receive the payment, an ammount for the transaction and a specific currency to use (for example, MANA or ETH).
+The function requires that you specify an Ethereum wallet address to receive the payment, an amount for the transaction and a specific currency to use (for example, MANA or ETH).

 If accepted by the user, the function returns the hash number of the transaction that has been started.